 After creating and configuring the model, one may run the CAE calculation!
 If the results do not satisfy the laws of physics, the model can be corrected, new parameters can be specified, and the materials from which the elements are constructed can be altered.

-Ways to prevent overheating of the device
+Ways to prevent overheating of the device with FEA

-Before looking at potential solutions, it's important to note that overheating might appear a reasonable response from the device to external factors.
+Before looking at potential solutions, it's important to note that overheating might be a reasonable response from the device to external factors.
 Any device is vulnerable to overheating if the outside temperature is higher than what is normal for that product.
 Its temperature might also be directly impacted by how effectively air flows from the product to the outside environment and back.
 Therefore, it is critical to set conditions that are close to reality while modeling in order for convective heat transfer to accurately reflect real-world use scenarios and occasionally even some extreme ones.
 So, for example, if you leave the phone in a case while programs are operating in the background and in a jeans pocket, the gadget will noticeably strongly and rapidly heat up.

 As was mentioned above, the issue of device overheating and its solution will be described using the example of a typical router.
 The router has 5 antennas, all of which produce a strong signal.
 In other words, the antennas consume much power that dissipates outside.
 The device also supports LTE Cat 4 signal.
 The module put on the board consumes a maximum power of 5.5W.
 The router uses 20W of power in its entirety.
 Electronics designers, who are familiar with the heat output of the components they use, usually supply this information before commencing finite element simulation.